njohnson-oss/sieve-of-eratosthenes/README.md

 ## License

-This project is licensed under the GPLv3 License.
-See the LICENSE file for details.

-## Acknowledgements

-* Program code for the sqrt.asm file provided by whitehat101 from stackoverflow.
-Link: https://stackoverflow.com/questions/17868029/finding-square-root-of-an-integer-on-mips-assembly/19306324#19306324
+primes.asm is licensed under the GPLv3. sqrt.asm is licensed under CC BY-SA 3.0.